Jeremiah Arkham

-Jeremiah Arkham is a fictional supervillain and the head of the Arkham Asylum in DC Comics, created by Alan Grant.
-Arkham was created in 1992, and slowly "lost his mind" during his time in the Arkham Asylum, subsequently becoming the second Black Mask.
+Jeremiah Arkham is a supervillain and the head of the Arkham Asylum in DC Comics, created by Alan Grant.
+Arkham was created in 1992, and slowly "lost his mind" during his time in the Arkham Asylum, the fictional psychiatric hospital for the criminally insane, subsequently becoming the second Black Mask.
 Though described as a sadist, Arkham seems to believe his intentions are for the benefit of his patients.

 Publication history

-Arkham was created by Alan Grant and Norm Breyfogle and first appeared in Shadow of the Bat #1 in 1992.
+Arkham was created by Alan Grant and Norm Breyfogle and first appeared in Batman: Shadow of the Bat #1 in 1992.
 In his first appearance, Batman was committed to the asylum for allegedly killing a police officer.
 In the issue, Dr. Arkham is shown to believe he can convince the Batman to willingly reveal his identity to him.
 After Batman: No Man's Land, Shadow of the Bat was replaced by Batman: Gotham Knights.
 In the course of about two-hundred comics, Jeremiah's original character was flanderized, turning from a compassionate doctor who believed he could cure any patient to an "obsessed manic wreck".
 In a reference to his childhood, the Joker held a gun to Arkham and forced him to watch the inmates leave the asylum after an attack from Bane, while the Joker tried to scare the administrator into madness (later saved by Batman).

 Arkham's Black Mask is still canon and has been 'floating around' since the early 2000s, visible on the "Batman Universe" podcast.
 Although remaining canon, Jeremiah isn't usually the Black Mask used in films and media, including the Arkham game series where he wasn't mentioned.
 Jeremiah's obscurity has been his downfall, with his latest comic appearance in DC's rebirth in 2016.
-Jeremiah inherited the Arkham asylum from his late uncle Amadeus Arkham, who named the asylum in wake of his dead mother, Elizabeth Arkham.
+Jeremiah inherited the Arkham Asylum from his late uncle Amadeus Arkham, who named the asylum in wake of his dead mother, Elizabeth Arkham.
 It's also believed to be named after the fictional Arkham, Massachusetts.
 Jeremiah was driven mad by the belief he could cure every patient, stemming from his teenage years when he talked a gunman down.
-This 'savior complex' lead to trouble in his adulthood when he attempted to send his prisoners to attack the Batman, after admitting himself to the hospital to stop the criminal Victor Zsasz.
+This 'savior complex' lead to trouble in his adulthood when he attempted to send his prisoners to attack the Batman, who had admitted himself to the hospital to stop the criminal Victor Zsasz.
 Zsasz was secretly freed by a contractor for a bribe, and he used the time outside to murder the citizens of Gotham, and when thwarted by Batman, an enraged Jeremiah sent Amygdala, Riddler, and other inmates to attack the Batman.